-Learning linked to 'Preparing for Puberty', is more effective when parents & carers are involved and aware of the content of the learning taking place.
+Learning linked to our 'Curriculum for Life', and in this instance Preparing for Puberty, is more effective when parents & carers are involved and aware of the content of the learning taking place.

 With careful planning, teachers pre-empt the level of current knowledge, appropriate pitch and make time for research in order to respond to questions children raise in a factual way.
 Based on what we currently know about our pupils and what they need to know about puberty, we have planned lessons to meet government requirements whilst sensitively meeting the needs of the pupils.